 Families are responsible for all costs incurred for transportation during arrival to or departure from Cushing.
 You may find a list of local limousine services.

-Cushing offers one unit of secondary school academic credit for the successful completion of the full program of study in College Prep–Secondary School Level courses (except the College Advising Workshop and the College-level Scientific Research class).
+Cushing offers one unit of secondary school academic credit for the successful completion of the full program of study in Excel Program courses.
 Students seeking to transfer credit to another school should make prior arrangements with that school and also notify the Summer Session Office of those arrangements before they arrive on campus.

 Faculty prepare two evaluations of each student: one midway through the program, which is discussed with the student but not sent home, and the other at the end of the session, which are emailed to parents.
 Upon request, Cushing provides other institutions with course descriptions, teacher comments and a transcript of a student’s grades.